-We demonstrate the problems with standard practice in two recent articles: a economic policy analysis in education, and an experimental paper in social psychology, in both cases published in leading scientific journals.
-We chose these two papers not as a representative sample of published work in economics and psychology but rather to indicate the fundamental misunderstandings held even by respected scholars in their fields.
-As McShane and Gal (2017) demonstrate, similar errors are held by statisticians as well.
+We demonstrate the problems with standard practice in two recent articles: an economic policy analysis in education and an experimental paper in social psychology, both the cases published in leading scientific journals.
+We chose these two articles not as a representative sample of published work in economics and psychology but rather to indicate the fundamental misunderstandings held even by respected scholars in their fields.
+As McShane and Gal (2017) demonstrated, similar errors are held by statisticians as well.